 There is surprisingly little to say about literal infringement.
 Once claim construction is carried out, determining whether a product actually falls within the claim is a relatively straightforward question of fact.
 This is particularly often the case because the parties will have directed their claim-construction arguments with a view toward the infringement analysis.
-Whoever wins the claim-construction motion will often 187.
-SciMed Life Sys., Inc. v.
-Advanced Cardiovascular Sys., Inc., 242 F.3d 1337, 1343 (Fed.
-Cir.
-2001).
-D. INFRINGEMENT: SIMILARITY be in an excellent position at trial on the literal-infringement issue.
+Whoever wins the claim-construction motion will often be in an excellent position at trial on the literal-infringement issue.